ddrews-de/iceportal-downloader/README.md

 As the title describes...
 A script which downloads all offerd newspapers, magazins and audiobooks from the deutsche bahn iceportal.
 Potcasts will be ignored.
 It will test, if the pdf or the audiobook is already downloaded.
-You can delete/move the mp3 files, to save space.
+You can delete/move the mp3, m4b and pdf files, to save space.
+The test is looking for the .json file in the audiobooks subfolder or the .done file (including the date of the release date) To download te files again, the best way is to delete the corresponding folder.
 It will run even on Android in Termux.

 ![](https://github.com/ddrews-de/iceportal-downloader/blob/master/git.gif)